-I would suppose that some of the disadvantages of Co-owning would centre around the contract restrictions - though all are intended for the health/safety, welfare and best interest of the dog.
+I would suppose that some of the disadvantages of Co-owning would centre around the contract restrictions - though all are intended for the health/safety, welfare and best interest of the dog and its future offspring.
 We specifically limit the number of unnecessary vaccines, and 'preventative' pesticides used, as well as food given and where/what you can do with your Co-own dog.
 Things like running loose/off-leash on or near roads, keeping out of dirty dog parks/daycares and boarding kennels.
 All of these 'restrictions' are, to me, reasonable and aid in the health and longevity of the dog - and it's future offspring.

 Do I have to be local to your area to be a Co-owner?

-No. We have Co-own dogs all over North America, and we are currently discussing 'partnership' programs with breeders and other qualified individuals in numerous other countries world wide.
-If you are outside North America and are interested in becoming part of our extended MalinGer family - please free to contat me directly to discuss.
-We no longer ship dogs for breeding, but rather collect and ship semen to our females for insemination.
+No. We have Co-own dogs all over North America.
+We rarely ship dogs for breeding, but rather collect and ship semen to our females for insemination.
 However, females will have to be shipped (by car or plane) for whelping, unless a more local alternative that is qualified is available.
 All of our trusted 'partners' are paid to whelp/raise litters in their home on our behalf.
 I am involved in every step of this process from Conception through delivery and all of the rearing process until they go to their new homes.
 I personally screen each buyer and take care of all the arrangements etc..

-Does is cost any money? (co-own pups are not free)
+Does it cost any money? (co-own pups are not free)

 Yes.
-A Co-own pup is, initially, the same price all the other pups in a litter.
-However, if you title or earn a working certificate (beyond entry/low levels) we will pay for use of stud/litters back.
-In the case of females - the original purchase price will be returned to you after two litters back, regardless of titling/certifying.
-Any/all issues directly related to our use of breeding/reproduction will be covered by the kennel, which includes: OFA Xrays, and other tests/procedures needed/required for diligent/responsible breeding practices, as well as the collection/transport of Semen and in some cases the female for whelping.
+A Co-own pup is, initially, the same price as all the other pups in a litter.
+In the case of females - the original purchase price will be returned to you after two litters back.
+Any/all issues directly related to breeding/reproduction that does not stem from lack of proper care or due diligence by the Co-owner will be covered by the kennel.
+This includes: OFA Xrays, and genetic screening, as well as the collection/transport of semen and in some cases the female for whelping.